-We're delivering major upgrades across Eastern Victoria and the Gippsland region, including vital safety and maintenance improvements.
+We're delivering major upgrades across the Gippsland region, including vital safety and maintenance improvements.

 Our Eastern Victorian region includes communities and townships across the state's east and eastern coastal areas including the city of Latrobe; the shires of Bass Coast, Baw Baw, East Gippsland, South Gippsland and Wellington; and Mount Baw Baw Alpine Resort.